gtfierro/deckard/README.md

 * Monitor View:
-    * executing a metadata query over the archiver to return a list of points -- this metadata query will be continuously updated so that it can flexibly handle changes in the qualifying sources
+    * executing a metadata query over the archiver to return a list of points
+      * this metadata query will be continuously updated so that it can flexibly handle changes in the qualifying sources
     * Each row will contain the Path, UUID, the latest value, the number of values, and the earliest known point
     * Each row will additionally be colored w/ a status.
-    * The status "tiers" will be determined by user-defined rules, naively by thresholds on the last time a point reported
+    * The status "tiers" will be determined by user-defined thresholds on the last time a point reported
 * Alarm View:
     * at last, easy-to-use alarms for sMAP!
-    * send emails or texts when certain user-defined conditions are met
+    * send emails or texts when certain basic conditions are met
 * Plotter:
     * easily generate permalinks to plot views on the BtrDB plotter